empiroramogus/Youtube-video-downloader-in-Python/README.md

-to run this script you need to download a library named pytube to download it follow this steps:
+to run this script you need to download a library named pytube

+to download use this command in terminal(for linux)
 > pip install pytube
 for windows
 > python3 pip install pytube